 The study location is in five Jakarta MRT TOD development plans located along the south-north corridor of MRT Jakarta Phase 1: TOD Lebak Bulus, TOD Fatmawati, TOD Blok M-Sisingamangaraja, TOD Istora-Senayan, and TOD Dukuh Atas as can be seen on Figure 1.
 The detailed design data for the development of the TOD project comes from the DKI Jakarta Governor's Regulation on City Design Guidelines (PRK) for Transit-Oriented Development Areas from the five TOD areas.
-Research data is secondary data obtained from PT Integrasi Transit Jakarta, which will then be added with data from TOD Benchmarks.
+The research data is secondary data obtained from PT Integrasi Transit Jakarta, supplemented with data from TOD benchmarks.